What is Earthing and Grounding of Shipping Container Home

 One “side” of the low voltage system should be connected to GND (in this case container structure).
 Typically, it will be the Negative Terminal “-“ (minus) of the battery system.

 Also, the container must be earthed (connected to the Earth).

 The above article cannot and does not intend to replace the National Electrical Code or relevant local building codes.
-It is meant for informational purpose ONLY!
+It is meant for informational purposes ONLY!
 Its goal is to reveal to potential DIY “enthusiasts” and home-grown electricians the scale and seriousness of problems related to electrical installations in container-based houses.
 It should give ideas as to what kind of problems you will face when designing and making your electrical installation, what you should know when hiring a certified electrician for this job etc… However, the “Bible” still is (and last words belong to) the NEC and local building codes.
 It’s your responsibility to follow administrative rules!

 All parties associated with the above text are NOT Responsible for the use and results of this information by any party.
-Any hazard created when building the electrical installation based on information contained in this article is the SOLE Responsibility of the USER!
+Any hazard created when building the electrical installation based on the information contained in this article is the SOLE Responsibility of the USER!